 Other vegetable and fruits are acceptable to include in the diet but should not make up the bulk of the daily meals.

 Insects to Feed to Box Turtles

 A variety of fresh and natural prey items are the best types of insects for your box turtle.
 These insects can be obtained from pet stores and bait shops.
 If you choose to feed items caught outdoors be very careful about possible exposure to pesticides.
 Box turtles kept outdoors will probably hunt down wild insects and other invertebrates on their own, too.

 Other animal-based items can include minnows, small chunks of cooked meats such as chicken and beef heart (raw meats offer too much chance of bacterial contamination) and occasionally moistened, high quality, low-fat dog food.

 Commercial Diets for Box Turtles

-There are commercial box turtle diets available that are marketed as nutritionally complete but you should be wary of formulated reptile diets as a long-term diet.
-Typically they are only recommended as a supplement to a variety of fresh foods.
+There are commercial box turtle diets available that are marketed as nutritionally complete, but you should also supplement them with a variety of fresh foods.

 Vitamin and Mineral Supplements for Box Turtles

-This is a somewhat controversial area and the need for vitamins and supplements depends on the diet and housing (outdoors versus indoors).
-However, it is probably wise to dust the turtle food with a well-balanced reptile calcium and multivitamin supplement at least a couple of times a week.
-Turtles kept outdoors under natural sunlight will produce their own vitamin D3 and won't need this vitamin supplemented but calcium is still beneficial in order to prevent metabolic bone disease if you are not providing a well-rounded diet.
+The need for adding vitamins and supplements depends on the diet and housing (outdoors versus indoors).
+However, it is probably wise to dust the turtle food with a well-balanced reptile calcium and multivitamin supplement at least a couple times a week.
+Turtles kept outdoors under natural sunlight will produce their own Vitamin D3 and won't need this vitamin supplemented, but calcium is still beneficial in order to prevent metabolic bone disease if you are not providing a well-rounded diet.